w3c/wai-intro-atag/content/social-media.md

   </ul>
 </div>

-Users who have auditory, cognitive, neurological, physical, speech, and visual disabilities need your platform to work with their settings and specialized software, called assistive technologies.
+Users who have auditory, cognitive, neurological, physical, speech, or visual disabilities need your platform to work with their settings and specialized software, called assistive technologies.

 ### Everyone can read and process content at their own pace